top of page

 I am a Lecturer (Assistant Professor) in Gender and Political Economy at King's College London, UK.

 Prior to coming to King's College London, I was an Assistant Professor at Durham University and held pre and post-doctoral fellowship positions at London School of Economics and Political Science & University of Pennsylvania.
+I was also a visiting scholar at the University of Pennsylvania, Oxford University [Nuffield College and Rothermere American Institute] and Harvard University.
 I obtained PhD at the London School of Economics.

-My research on women's suffrage appeared in the Journal of Politics, Comparative Political Studies and American Political Science Review, received funding from ESRC (£299,962) and BA/Leverhulme (£9,987) and received APSA Best paper Award.
+My research on women's suffrage is published in the American Political Science Review, Journal of Political Science, the Journal of Politics and Comparative Political Studies and received funding from ESRC (£299,962) and BA/Leverhulme (£9,987) and APSA Best paper Award.

 Winning the right to vote was just the start in securing greater representation for women, LSE USAPP blog